A Bag of PrettyLitter

 #1 Cats Need More Animal Protein Than Dogs

-As natural-born hunters, cats evolved to derive the nutrients they need chiefly from small animals (birds and mice among them, as you may have gathered from the surprises they leave on your back porch).1 Alongside snakes, seals, orcas, and some other species, this makes them obligate or true carnivores—a kind of animal that can only obtain all of its dietary needs by eating meat.2
+As natural-born hunters, cats evolved to derive the nutrients they need chiefly from small animals (birds and mice among them, as you may have gathered from the surprises they leave on your back porch).1 Alongside snakes, seals, orcas, and some other species, this makes them obligate or true carnivores—a type of animal that can only obtain all of its dietary needs by eating meat.2

 While today’s cats tend to spend much more time prowling the living room as opposed to the wilderness, they still need a diet that mimics their evolutionary roots.3 So, while your pup can feed happily and healthily on a meal of protein, fat, starchy or sugary carbohydrates, and plant-based nutrients, when looking to improve your cat's diet, keep in mind that cats require considerably more protein and fat than their canine siblings.3